JuliaRobotics/Caesar.jl/docs/src/dev/wiki.md

 The API derives from a set of [standard definitions for `verb`s and `Noun`s, please see the developer wiki regarding these definitions](https://github.com/JuliaRobotics/DistributedFactorGraphs.jl/wiki/Standard-Definitions-of-API-via-verbs-and-set-theory).

+### Read DistributedFactorGraphs.jl Docs

+These are [more hardy developer docs](https://juliarobotics.org/DistributedFactorGraphs.jl/latest/), such as the lower level data management API etc.

 ## Design Wiki, Data and Architecture

 More developer zone material will be added here in the future, but for the time being check out the [Caesar Wiki](https://github.com/JuliaRobotics/Caesar.jl/wiki/Data-Design-for-Caesar-RoME-IIF).